First published: 11.03.2025

 Your most significant climate impact

-The "Score" evaluates processes based on comparative impact: Aligned signifies measurable emission reductions compared to the benchmark; Potential suggests possible alignment pending further verification; Negative denotes additional emissions; Rebound identifies emissions that would have otherwise not occurred with the benchmark; and None represents qualitative assessments.
-The "Priority" label ranks processes by importance: High indicates critical processes essential for achieving key sustainability objectives, warranting immediate attention; Medium represents processes contributing to the impact profile that require attention but lack urgency; and Low applies to supplementary processes with less immediate impact or those already aligned, allowing deferred action until higher-priority tasks are addressed.
+The "Score" evaluates each process based on its comparative climate impact relative to the defined benchmark.
+Aligned signifies measurable emission reductions compared to the benchmark; Potential suggests possible alignment pending further verification; Negative denotes additional emissions; Rebound identifies emissions that would not have occurred under the benchmark scenario; and None represents qualitative assessments where direct comparison is not yet meaningful.
+When no benchmark is in scope for the report — for example, in an inventory cradle-to-gate study — every active process is scored None by default, because the Aligned / Negative / Rebound values are defined relative to a benchmark and lose meaning without one.
+Comparative scoring becomes available downstream when the report's data is consumed by an application or product-level report that does carry a benchmark.
+The "Priority" label ranks processes by their importance to the overall sustainability profile.
+High indicates critical processes essential for achieving key climate objectives, warranting immediate attention; Medium represents processes that contribute meaningfully to the impact profile and require attention but lack urgency; Low applies to supplementary processes with less immediate impact, or those already aligned, allowing deferred action until higher-priority items are addressed.
+Together these two labels surface where management attention will produce the largest movement in the headline result.

 #